 The Common Market integrates its values into every aspect of business and we curate our product assortment to appeal to the diversity of the community.
 Products are sourced from a wide range of producers and distributors to meet the needs of current and potential customers.
 Product pricing will reflect the Co-op’s vision to be accessible to all, regardless of socio-economic status.
 The Co-op will work to remove barriers that may prohibit participation in a just, prosperous, and vibrant local food economy.

 To achieve accessibility, the Co-op will source local, natural, organic and conventional products as necessary in order to facilitate a Good, Better, Best product mix.

 Barriers to food accessibility include availability and price.
-Some members of our community avoid shopping a the Common Market because they cannot afford to do so.
+Some members of our community avoid shopping at the Common Market because they cannot afford to do so.
 Our goal was never to run an exclusive food store – that is not the cooperative business model.
 We strive to be a business that is accessible to every community member.

 Our product selection now and in the future will focus on local, healthy, affordable, fair trade, humane, co-op produced products that accommodate diverse diets.
-We will offer products that are in demand and accessible to all member of our community.
+We will offer products that are in demand and accessible to all members of our community.
 By expanding our product line to include some conventional products, we can begin to address food accessibility in our community.
 This will also give us the opportunity to apply to participate in the WIC Program – the special supplemental nutrition program for Women, Infants, and Children funded by the US Department of Agriculture.

 Health Attributes Key